MoOutlaw/python-tournament-management-system/README.md

 ## 📂 Project Structure
 ## 📋 Project Management
 This project was managed using Agile/Scrum methodology across 4 sprints.
-Sprint tracking documents and Gantt chart are included in the `/Tournament_System Sprint.pdf` and `Technical_Support_Management_Report` folders.
+Sprint tracking documents and Gantt chart are included in the `Tournament_System Sprint.pdf` and `Technical_Support_Management_Report` folders.

 ## 🎓 Context
 Developed as a college IT Project Management assignment, demonstrating both software development and Agile project management skills.